 Use Social Media to Promote your Company Culture

-Job seekers with specific IT skills are in high demand.
-Such individuals can afford to be picky when it comes to deciding who they work for.
+Job seekers with specific IT skills are in high demand so these individuals can afford to be picky when it comes to deciding who they work for.

 Something becoming increasingly more important to top candidates is prioritising work-life balance.
-An endearing company culture is what they look for when job hunting.
-It is important therefore that employers offer such desirable cultures for employees.
+Endearing company culture is what they look for when job hunting.
+It is essential, therefore, that employers offer such desirable lifestyles for employees.
 A company that offers flexible working patterns and ongoing career development and training will undoubtedly win over one that doesn’t.
 Thus it is necessary to promote an employee-focused culture to attract potential talent to your team.

 Don’t be too Pushy

-There’s no place quite like social media to effectively promote your attractive company culture.
+There’s no place quite like social media for promoting your attractive company culture.
 Avoid overstating how great your company is to work for.
 Instead, use your social media presence to subtly promote your employer brand by demonstrating what goes on behind the scenes.
-Here are a few examples of what to share on social media channels in order to promote a positive image:
+Here are a few examples of what to share on social media channels to portray a positive image:

 - Videos and images of company parties on Facebook can help communicate what your company culture is like